THE HISTORY OF SQUAD 21

 1985: First Full-Time Employees hired to cover the Township during the daytime.

-Present Day: We now have over 30 Volunteers.
-There are over 1500 calls for emergency medical services a year, and we maintain an operating budget of over $80,000.
+PRESENT DAY: We now have over 30 volunteers, there are over 1500 calls for emergency medical services a year, and we maintain an operating budget of over $80,000.
 All of this is raised from donations and fundraisers.
-There is a paid Division of EMS crew at the Rescue Squad 24 hours a day / 7 days a week with rescue squad volunteers providing backup should they need additional manpower or have multiple simultaneous calls.
+There is a paid Division of EMS crew at the Rescue Squad 24 hours a day / 7 days a week with rescue squad volunteers providing extra support should there be a need for additional manpower or special operations response.
 A fully stocked Ambulance now costs well over $200,000.